jsdelivrbot/OrionUI/README.md

 require("../../node_modules/orionui/c-modal/c-modal.js");
 ```

 Many components fire custom events when performing common functionality (For example, if a modal is opened).
-These can be used as hooks to edit or attach additional functionality to a component whilst still keeping the core js file include intact.
-Include your additional functonality as you would the core js file:
+These can be used as hooks to edit or attach new functionality to a component whilst still keeping the core functionality intact.
+Include your additional functionality as you would the core js file:

 ```
 require("../../node_modules/orionui/c-modal/c-modal.js");